35 Engaging Five Senses Activities Kids Love

 1. Head out for a five senses scavenger hunt

 A nature walk is one of the best ways to engage all five senses and introduce the concept to kids.
+Give them a list of things to see, hear, smell and taste.
 Try it in different seasons for a new adventure each time!

 2. Hang a five senses anchor chart

-Post an anchor chart and fill it in as you discuss each of the senses and the body parts related to them.
-(Tip: Laminate your anchor charts so you can reuse them from year to year.)
+Create an anchor chart with a drawing of a boy or girl.
+Fill it in as you discuss each of the senses and the body parts related to them.
+For example, “I taste with my __________,” “I smell with my________,” etc. Laminate your anchor charts so you can reuse them from year to year.

 6. Sort objects according to senses